-Panchanon Bhattacharya (1853-1919), a disciple of Lahiri Mahasaya (1828-95), was permitted by him to publish many of Lahiri's commentaries on significant texts in Hinduism, including the Yoga Sutras, which is a terse sort of primer in one form of yoga.
-Bhattachariya stated in some of the Lahiri commentaries that the content was not understandable to other than yogis, and that some of the statements of Lahiri Mahasaya were not intelligible even to disciples. [cf. Iv 131] (3)
+Panchanon Bhattacharya (1853–1919), a disciple of Lahiri Mahasaya (1828–95), was permitted by him to publish many of Lahiri's commentaries on significant texts in Hinduism, including the Yoga Sutras.
+The book is a terse sort of primer in a composite form of yoga.
+Bhattachariya states that the book's content is not understandable to other than yogis.
+He also writes that some of the statements of Lahiri Mahasaya were not intelligible even to his disciples. [cf. Iv 131] (3)

-When a yogi says "This yoga is a science," it is good to be aware that "science" has many meanings and many shades of meaning, unless well specified.
-He could mean, "This yoga stands out from ignorance (it is a science)" Or what he intends to say, could be "This yoga covers general truths that you can test thoroughly or systematically yourself by the methods devised."
+When a yogi says "This yoga is a science," first give a thought to "science matters".
+It matters to know the word 'science' has many meanings and many shades of meaning unless meanings are well specified.
+The yogi could mean, "This yoga stands out from ignorance (it is a body of knowledge, ways and doctrines - that sort of old 'science')" Or what he intends to say, could be "This yoga covers general truths that you can test thoroughly or systematically yourself by the methods devised."

 Abandon expectations for results. [cf. 31]